The Community Manager's Self-Care Checklist

 Mental Stimulation

-• Call up one of your community members and ask them about an area of their expertise
+• Reach out to a community member and ask about an area of their expertise

 • Read a book